WebstaurantStore / Food Service Resources / Beverage Equipment / Types of Wine Glasses

 What Is a Standard Pour of Wine?

-There is no legal measure for a standard pour of wine.
-In the restaurant industry, it falls somewhere around the 5 oz. mark.
-This allows a sommelier or host to pour roughly 5 glasses out of any 750 mL bottle of wine.
+A standard pour of wine is around 5 ounces, which gives you about 5 servings in one 750 mL bottle of wine.
 Some restaurants will pour as much as 6 oz. and some may offer less, depending on the price of the wine.
 Some glasses have pour lines printed on them for a precise pour every time.

 For tastings, a standard pour falls around 2 oz., enough to properly smell and taste the wine without initiating a buzz too quickly.
 Similarly, dessert wines are usually served in 2 oz. pours since they are much sweeter and higher in alcohol than other types of wines.